dalton-f/helpers.js/README.md

 ## What does it do?

-helper.js consists of a collection of helper functions aimed at simplifying and streamlining JavaScript development.
+helper.js is a starting point for every website.
+The file takes care off repetitive JavaScript and simplifies it down to one function so you can make your dream projects sooner.

-Built to help you streamlime code and start your dream projects sooner.
+It consists of a collection of helper functions aimed at simplifying and streamlining JavaScript development.

 It offers the following functionalities: